ravikant-diwakar/React-Notes/README.md

 npm start
 ```

-## 📌Review of Essential JavaScript for React
+## 📌 Review of Essential JavaScript for React

 #### Destructuring
 - Destructuring allows us to extract values from arrays or properties from objects and assign them to variables.